josh31416/self-driving-car-nanodegree-at-udacity/advanced-lane-detection/writeup.md

 Using the camera matrix (mtx) and the distorsion coefficients (dist) parameters we can undistort any image taken with this camera.
 ![alt text][image2]

-See *Create binary image* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lane 81 through 110 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)
+See *Create binary image* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lines 81 through 110 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.